jasonjmcghee/ron-lsp/README.md

 ## CLI

+Use via `ron-lsp check`

-You can optionally pass a file or folder.
+You can optionally pass a file or folder. (e.g. `ron-lsp check crates/sub-crate` - it will recursively check all `.ron` files from that point.)

 It will use the nearest Cargo.toml starting from the resolved `.ron` file.